John Leslie Foster: Catholic Emancipation

 On 30 March 1829, when the 1829 Roman Catholic Relief Bill received the Royal Assent, Foster's concession, the Forty Shilling Freeholders’ Bill was also approved.
-This was the ‘security’ that John Leslie Foster, John Henry North and William Vesey Fitzgerald had helped to frame, but although intended to prevent ‘the freeholder from being the tool of the landlord, or the slave of the priest’, it turned out to be an ineffective and unpopular measure.
+This Bill, which raised the franchise qualification to ten pounds, was the ‘security’ that John Leslie Foster with two of his brothers-in-law, John Henry North and William Vesey Fitzgerald, had helped to frame and was intended to prevent ‘the freeholder from being the tool of the landlord, or the slave of the priest’.